-A Visa is a form of permission for a non-citizen to enter, transit or remain in a foreign country.
+A visa is a form of permission for a non-citizen to enter, transit or remain in a foreign country.
 When visiting any foreign country, it is worth considering that sometimes a visa is required even for a connecting flight.
 Before travelling abroad, one should check whether a visa is needed or not.

 Required documents for visa:

 Valid for 6 months from date of issue for a stay of maximum 90 days per entry.

 Valid for a maximum of 5 days per entry, including the day of arrival.
 Visas cannot be extended, and a new application must be made each time.